Shen Dao: Shen Dao

 Talent cannot be displayed without power.
 Shen Dao says: "The flying dragon rides on the clouds and the rising serpent wanders in the mists.
 But when the clouds disperse and the mists clear up, the dragon and the serpent become the same as the earthworm and the large winged black ant because they have lost what they ride."
 Leadership is not a function of ability or merit, but is given by some a process, such as giving a leader to a group.
 "The ruler of a state is enthroned for the sake of the state; the state is not established for the sake of the prince.
 Officials are installed for the sake of their offices; offices are not established for the sake of officials...

-Usually disregarded by the Fa-Jia, Shen Dao considers moral capability useful in terms of authority.
+Usually disregarded by the other figures, Shen Dao considers moral capability useful in terms of authority.
 If the ruler is inferior but his command is practised, it is because he is able to get support from people.
 But his ideas otherwise constitute a "direct challenge" to Confucian Virtue.
 Virtue is unreliable because people have different capacities.
 Both morality together with intellectual capability are insufficient to rule, while position of authority is enough to attain influence and subdue the worthy, making virtue "not worth going after."